 As a heavy-duty repair shop owner, you’ve got a lot on your plate—everything from building trust with your customers to attracting solid technicians.
 While software can certainly make your job easier, the wrong system can be a real drag—for you, your employees, your customers, and your bottom line.

-But here’s the thing: Yes, shop management software can make your job easier, but investing in the wrong system can do a lot more harm than good.
+But here’s the thing: Yes, shop management software can make your job easier, but investing in the wrong system can do more harm than good.

 1. It’s designed for heavy-duty repair shops.